sampie777/hardware-cockpit-client/README.md

 `HardwareDevice` contains the virtual copy of the hardware device.

-`Connector`s are output variations. `KeyboardConnector` will execute keystrokes for inputs as specified in its code.
+`Connector`s are output variations. `KeyboardConnector` will execute keystrokes for inputs as specified in its code. `JoystickConnector` will send values to PPJoy to act as a joystick.

 Signal flow:
 ```